YvesCoding/vuescroll/README.md

  <script src="js/vuescroll.js" type="text/javascript" charset="utf-8"></script>

 ```
-And if you are in the nodejs envoriment:
+Or if you are in the nodejs envoriment:
 **try to install it by npm**
 ```bash
 npm i vuescroll -S